-Innovative capabilities in biodiversity science at the boundaries of evolutionary biology, genomics and spatial ecology have considerable potential to contrubute to many environmental policy and management areas including:
+Innovative capabilities in biodiversity science are rapidly emerging at the boundaries of evolutionary biology, genomics and spatial ecology.

 - climate change and adaptation